Skip to main content

 Civil Matters

-Frequently petitioners of protection orders will find themselves dealing with other issues such as custody and visitation, modifications to the protective order, requests for dismissal and dissolution.
+Frequently, petitioners of protection orders will deal with other issues such as custody and visitation, modifications to the protective order, requests for dismissal, and dissolution.
 The Washington County District Attorney's Office does not handle civil matters.
 If you need assistance with civil matters, please contact:

 Legal Aid Services of Oregon